yeshua453/website/docs/controls/page.md

 ### `dark_theme`

-Set this property to an instance of `theme.Theme` to customize dark theme.
+Set this property to an instance of `Theme` to customize dark theme.

 ### `debug`